 But there are probably a few things we’ll need to get.
-For example we only have two “real” plates and 1 bowl.
-Ryan and I often eat from the same dish for convenience and to save water later, so it hasn’t really been a problem for the 2 of us.
+For example, we only have two “real” plates and 1 bowl.
+Ryan and I often eat from the same dish for convenience and to save water, so it hasn’t really been a problem for the two of us.
 Mom needs her own dishes to eat from.

 We’re also going to buy a truck to tow the RV and get around, as well as the hitch that attaches to the truck bed.
-Unfortunately this will not be a small truck, since it needs to tow such a big RV, and fit 3 people and 4 pets.
+Unfortunately, this will not be a small truck, since it needs to tow such a big RV and fit three people and three pets.
 But so life goes.

 And there may be some other things we buy.
-One step at a time—RV first, then the right truck to tow it with, and then we see what else.
+One step at a time—RV first, then the right truck to tow it with, and then we'll see what else.